 Fresh produce is not always cooked before serving, so washing by hand is the only way to remove any bacteria that may be on the surface.

 Refrigerators must maintain a temperature at or below 40 °F to minimize bacterial growth.
 Also, refrigerated foods can only be stored for a certain amount of time before they start to go bad.

 5. Cook foods to appropriate temperatures.

+The 5th of our food safety tips centers in cooking foods to their required temps.
 In order to kill any bacteria present, foods must be cooked to a minimum internal temperature and sustain that temperature for at least 15 seconds.